nathanielbd/blog/content/posts/algorithm-built-to-fail.md

 </table>
 {{< /rawhtml >}}

-Multiplication behaves well under modular arithmetic thanks to the useful property
+Multiplication behaves well under modular arithmetic thanks to the useful property that multiplying then \\(\textrm{mod}\\)ing is equivalent to \\(\textrm{mod}\\)ing then multiplying:

 $$(a \cdot b) \mod n \equiv (a \mod n)(b \mod n) \mod n.$$

-Division is slightly more complicated.
 But modular division is slightly more complicated.
 It requires finding a number called the modular multiplicative inverse.
 In regular arithmetic, if we wanted to divide by 5, we could just multiply by one fifth---its reciprocal, the number to multiply to get 1.
 Here in modular arithmetic land, we're going to use the extended Euclidean algorithm to find the modular multiplicative inverse and make modular division possible.

 ## Extended Euclidean algorithm